MumuNiMochii/Dumb_Dump/README.md

   - C++
   - Java
   - Python
-  - HTML
+  - HTML, CSS, Javascript, PHP
-    - Yeah I know it ain't a pro-lang and is a markup language instead, but hey it got scripts and all of that stuff xD
+    - Yeah I know HTML ain't a pro-lang and is a markup language instead, but hey it got scripts and all of that stuff xD
+    - Ugh no, JS is my weakness xD
 ### Updates
   - Just made another program with C, specifically the 'comsole.c'; I'm glad I practiced and learned recursions! - 10/08/2020, 1:08 PM